Spark Job submit with Apache Livy

 print('{0} {1}'.format(r.json()['msg'], session_url))

-When executing the example code, livy-test.py, enter the Livy server access information (http://ip:port) as an argument value.
+When running the example code, livy-test.py, you must enter the Livy server connection information (http://ip:port) as an argument value, as shown below.

 $ python livy-test.py http://172.16.3.22:8999